IsaacScript/isaacscript/packages/docs/docs/main/getting-started.md

 You can go from zero to up-and-running with a new mod in around 5 minutes, depending on how fast your computer and internet speed is.

-(If you don't know what IsaacScript is or you are not yet convinced that you should use it, start by looking at the [features](features.md) page first.)
+(If you don't know what IsaacScript is or you are not yet convinced that you should use it, look at the [features](features.md) page first.)

 <br />